-Signed on 6 February by over 40 chiefs, the treaty circulated the country for six months, being signed by up to 200 northern Māori and over 300 others.
-In May, Hobson proclaimed British sovereignty over the whole country.
+Signed on 6 February by over 40 chiefs, the treaty circulated around the country for six months, and was signed by up to 200 northern Māori and over 300 others.
+Meanwhile, in May, Hobson proclaimed British sovereignty over the whole country.

 Te Rarawa chief Nōpera Pana-kareao talked about his understanding of the treaty at the Kaitāia signing in April 1840: ‘Ko te atarau o te whenua i riro i a te Kuini, ko te tinana o te whenua i waiho ki ngā Māori’.
 1 (The shadow of the land will go to the Queen [of England], but the substance will remain with us.)
 A year later he reversed this opinion.

 The key benefits of the treaty expected by Māori – European settlement and trade – were short-lived.
 A British administration was initially established at Okiato near Kororāreka (present-day Russell), but moved south to Auckland in 1841.
-Much of the north’s shipping and trade also moved south.
+Much of the north’s shipping and trade followed.
 As commercial activity declined, so did local settler and Māori economies.

 The government investigated land purchases from Māori which had been made before the signing of the treaty, and made limited land grants to European settlers as a result, retaining the remainder as ‘surplus’ land.
 The grants were not always taken up, because the government encouraged settlers to accept equivalent land allotments elsewhere.
 Māori who had sold strategic sites in anticipation of reciprocal benefits of settlement, lost both.